dburian/notes/beginners_guide_to_tts.md

 - grapheme to phoneme transcriber -- converts spelling (letters) to pronunciation symbols

-- mel-spectogram predictor -- predicts [mel-spectograms](./spectogram.md) from
+- mel-spectrogram predictor -- predicts [mel-spectrograms](./spectrogram.md) from
   pronunciation symbols, **the main part of TTS systems**

-- vocoder -- converts mel-spectogram to waveforms
+- vocoder -- converts mel-spectrogram to waveforms

-## Types of mel-spectogram generators
+## Types of mel-spectrogram generators

-There are several types of models for mel-spectogram generation.
+There are several types of models for mel-spectrogram generation.

 ### Autoregressive